rick-12/Blogify---A-Public-Blog-Website/README.md

-# Blogify
+# Blogshub
-On `Blogify`, users can view blogs posted by different users all over the world.
+On `Blogshub`, users can view blogs posted by different users all over the world.
 This website uses JWT authentication to register and login users into the website.
 Only authenticated users are allowed to compose, edit and delete their blogs.

 ## FRONTEND TECHNOLOGIES USED.
 ---